-If you would like to petition for a program which is not on the Colby approved list, you are required to meet with an OCS advisor, and should do so in the fall semester.
+If you would like to petition for a program which is not on the Colby approved list, you are required to meet with an OCS advisor, and are required do so in the fall semester.
+Waiting until February is not feasible because you will need time to discuss your options with your academic advisor.
 You should always have a back-up program chosen from the approved list.

 MEETING WITH YOUR ACADEMIC ADVISOR

-During the application process you will be required to meet with your academic advisor to discuss your OCS program, academic option, course credit transfer etc. You will be asked to print a PDF form which your adviser will sign.
-You will be responsible to scan and upload the form back into your online profile.
+During the application process you will be required to meet with your academic advisor to discuss your OCS program, academic options, course credit transfer etc. You will be asked to print a PDF form which your advisor will sign.
+You will be responsible for scanning and uploading the form back into your online profile.

 A petition is required in the following circumstances:

-- If you wish to study in a country currently under U.S. State Department Travel Warning.
+- If you wish to study in a country currently under U.S. State Department Travel Advisory Level 3.

-If you wish to participate in a program that is not on Colby’s current “approved list” please familiarize yourself with Non- Approved Programs guidelines.
+If you wish to participate in a program that is not on Colby’s current “approved list,” please familiarize yourself with the guidelines for petitioning non-approved programs below.

 NON APPROVED PROGRAMS

 Petitioning a non-approved program

 Colby College ensures that students participate in academically rigorous programs which include rich intercultural experiences.
 Consistent with Colby’s educational philosophy, OCS adheres to core principles when approving, reviewing, and recommending off-campus programs; as a result, Colby has an extensive list of quality off-campus programs, both foreign and domestic.